-Design Advice has been offered to GBD Architects for South Waterfront Blocks 42 and 45.
-The multi-block development will include 510 residential units, in two 7 story buildings.
+The Design Commission has approved two building by GBD Architects on South Waterfront Blocks 42 and 45.
+The multi-block development will include 519 residential units, in two 7 story buildings.
 The project is being developed by Cairn Pacific.

 The Design Commission has approved a Hoodworks, a proposed office building in South Portland.
 The four story building by Koble Creative Architecture for Summit Development Group and Point B Development will be framed out of Cross-Laminated Timber.
 The 16,900 sq ft buiding will include retail/office space at the ground floor.
 9 vehicular parking spaces and 7 bike parking spaces will be provided in a tuck-under parking area.